 If you’re currently looking to pursue a degree, it’s important to be aware of all the available student loan programs in your province.

 Are There Student Loan Companies In Canada You Can Use To Finance Your Education?

 Both the government and private student loan companies offer students various student loan programs to finance their education.
 Here are some of the student loan programs offered by the federal government of Canada:

 Canada Student Loans Program (CSLP)

-CSLP is a program offered to all Canadians, except in Québec, Nunavut, and the Northwest territories, In need of a loan for education purposes.
-Essentially, the loans are given on a financial need basis; the Canadian government pays the interests to the financial institution on the loan until graduation.
+The CSLP is a student loan program offered to all Canadians (except in Québec, Nunavut, and the Northwest Territories) in need of a loan for education purposes.
+Essentially, the loans are given on a financial need basis; the Canadian government pays the interest to the financial institution on the loan until graduation.
 In 2013-2014 almost half of a million loans were given to full-time students in need.